Skip to content

 Why the Distinction Matters: Targeted Health Benefits

-While both nettle leaf and nettle root come from the same plant, their distinct chemical profiles mean they are best used for different health concerns.
-Using a nettle leaf extract for prostate issues, or a nettle root extract for seasonal allergies, might not yield the desired results.
-Therefore, understanding which part of the plant is specified in a supplement is critical for targeted and effective herbal supplementation.
+Because leaf and root have distinct chemical profiles, they're best used for different health concerns.
+A nettle leaf extract for prostate support, or a nettle root extract for seasonal allergies, might not deliver the results you're expecting.
+Understanding which part a supplement specifies matters for getting targeted, effective results.

 Feature Nettle Leaf (Aerial Parts) Nettle Root (Underground Parts)